struthersdan/dotnet-ai-workshop/instructions/2_Embeddings.md

 ## Get your embedding model ready

-For this exercise we'll use Ollama, so make sure you have it installed.
+For this exercise we'll use Ollama, and you can run it natively or with Docker.
 Embedding models can be small, and can run quickly even on CPU on any laptop.

+### Option 1: Running Ollama natively

 Pull the the [all-minilm](https://ollama.com/library/all-minilm) embedding model, which is pretty small and general-purpose: